×

 We asked people in Ataco if they could share any humorous cultural blunders they commited.
 They wrote:

 "When visiting Ataco, it's important to respect the local customs and traditions.
 Avoid making negative comments about the country, its government, or its people, as Salvadorans are very proud of their heritage.
 Do not take photos of people without their permission, as it is considered disrespectful.
 This is especially true for children and the elderly.
 Avoid discussing sensitive topics such as civil war, gang violence, or immigration issues, as these can be very personal and painful subjects for many Salvadorans.
 Do not litter or disrespect the environment.
 Salvadorans take great pride in their natural landscapes and expect visitors to do the same.
 Avoid wearing revealing clothing, especially in religious or traditional settings.
 Salvadoran culture is quite conservative, and modest dress is expected.
 Do not be overly affectionate in public.
 Public displays of affection are generally frowned upon, especially in rural areas like Ataco.
 Avoid being loud or disruptive, especially in public places.
 Salvadorans value respect and politeness, and being too loud can be seen as disrespectful.
 Do not expect punctuality for social events.
 Salvadoran culture operates on 'Salvadoran time', which means events often start later than scheduled.
 Avoid refusing food or drink offered to you, as it can be seen as rude.
 Salvadorans are known for their hospitality and it's common to offer food or drink to guests.
 Lastly, do not forget to say 'please' and 'thank you'.
-Politeness is highly valued in Salvadoran culture," explained one person living in Ataco, El Salvador.
+Politeness is highly valued in Salvadoran culture," said one expat who made the move to Ataco.

 About the Author